uiuc-ae353/uiuc-ae353.github.io/design_project_3.md

 First, you must do **all** of the following things:

 - Define a requirement and a verification, just as you did in the previous design projects.
+Ensure the requirement explicitly addresses the drone's ability to successfully navigate through multiple rings along the designated racing path.
 - Linearize the equations of motion and a sensor model (the sensor model is straightforward, ask in Canvas if you have questions).
 Verify that the equilibrium point you picked is indeed an equilibrium point.